CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

 10. Is it much easier to work with the task list if it’s converted to a Session object?
 11. How should we handle the interactivity of the task list?
 12. Should we rebuild or re-render the task list every time it's updated?
+13. How do the "I need another Pomodoro!" and "I finished!" buttons function alongside the TaskList object?

 ## Decision Outcomes